Snoy-Kuo/android_count_down_example/README.md

  - click the "get SMS OTP" button
  - disable the button and show progressbar while waiting for response
  - count down form 10 to 0
- - the button can click again
+ - the button can be clicked again

 ## Dev env